BY SOFO ARCHON

 The result?
 Tremendous emotional suppression and suffering.

-To reclaim your freedom, express your authenticity and walk on the path of understanding, be sure to break the chains of organized religion by questioning it, as well as starting your quest for the truth from scratch.
+To reclaim your freedom, express your authenticity and walk on the path of understanding, be sure to break the chains of organized religion by questioning it and starting your quest for the truth from scratch.

 2. Stop giving your power away to authority